Q: Should I, as a buyer, get a home inspection?

 Q: Does the selection of a home inspector play an important role in the validity of the inspection’s results, or do most inspectors perform the same investigations and come up with the same results?

 A: The choice of a home inspector is important, especially if you are from outside of this area, and you choose a home inspector online or without a personal recommendation.
-It is possible that you could hire a home inspector who has few qualifications, little education, or minimal experience, yet was able to pass the exam to be a home inspector.
+Even though home inspectors in Virginia are required to be licensed, it is possible that you could hire a home inspector who has little experience and fewer qualifications.

 A new friend called me in tears.
 She and her husband had relocated to Roanoke from Northern Virginia last year and made the mistake of not using a buyer’s agent.
 When they placed an offer on a large home, they worked directly with the listing agent, and chose a home inspector out of the phone book.
 The inspector gave the home a virtually clean bill of health, and they made the purchase.